moqimoqidea/tabby/website/docs/quick-start/installation/modal/index.md

 from modal import Image, App, asgi_app, gpu, Volume
 ```

-Next, we set the base docker image version, which model to serve, taking care to specify the GPU configuration required to fit the model into VRAM.
+Next, we set the base Docker image version and specify which model to serve, using the `L4` GPU configuration to efficiently utilize VRAM.

 ```python
 IMAGE_NAME = "tabbyml/tabby"